amendelson/usc-data-2020/week10/README.md

 Cool.
 It's all there now.
 Let's remove the original highway shapefile.

+We can — time pending, see how to add a basemap with QuickMapServices here.

 **6. How do we figure out which sites are within the 500 foot buffer?**